 - Workforce skills gap and recruitment of talent needs.

 We recognize these issues and challenges existed prior to the pandemic but they were further revealed and accelerated by COVID-19 realities.
 Yet, many of these issues will require continued reinvestment in our staffs’ professional development.
 That’s where APPA comes into play with a wide range of subject matter experts and talented faculty to guide and develop your career training efforts.
 The return on investment in terms of productivity and performance is unsurpassed.

-You even told us, “How APPA can add greater value?”
+You even told us, “How can APPA add greater value?”
 For example, your narrative responses said that it will be important to pivot the Town Halls to targeted, more “irregular” deliveries away from being COVID-specific to emerging, hot topics.
 We’ve done just that!
 And, when it comes to training, you want more webinars on technical topics, and even some mini “Lunch & Learns” across the regions.
 This will help us leverage more collaborative engagement with our Business Partner members and other organization and association entities.
 We will also focus on developing more Professional Development programming content on these challenges and issues.

 Some noteworthy opportunities for us to address moving forward are:

 - Engage in personalized outreach so members know their benefits and how to gain access;

 - Evaluate all content areas of professional development and training to include these important technical content areas and ensure greater alignment with your needs;

 - Engage with Canadian members more fully to determine their content needs more specifically;